IdealisticAI/Documentation/README.md

 ## Company
-##### To start using BigManage, you’ll need to create a company.
+##### To start using BigManage, you’ll need to create or join a company.
 This will be the main space where all your future content is organized and managed.
 ### Creating your first company
 > description
 ### Creating more companies